Personal, Social, Health, Economic and Relationships& Sex Education

-Personal, Social, Health and Economic (PSHE) education is such an important and necessary part of all pupils’ education.
+Personal, Social, Health, Economic and Relationships (PSHE) education is such an important and necessary part of all pupils’ education.
 All schools should teach a relevant PSHE curriculum, as outlined in the DfE documentation.

 At Hunsley Primary, our PSHE education programme aims to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions, as age appropriate, on drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.

-We deliver our PSHE programme via our Talk Time curriculum, Assemblies, displays, House Team Development Days, educational visits, and through the broader extra-curriculum; it also is modelled and exemplified in a range of ways in other subjects, such as maths, PE, ICT and Computing, where relevant – in the examples we use to teach.
+We deliver our PSHE programme via our Talk Time curriculum, using the JIGSAW scheme of learning, assemblies, displays, House Team Development Days, educational visits, and through the broader extra-curriculum; it also is modelled and exemplified in a range of ways in other subjects, such as maths, PE, ICT and Computing, where relevant – in the examples we use to teach.

 For more information, or to look at where we teach specific aspects of PSHE or SRE, why not look at our SRE policy or our curriculum outline?
 You can find these on the website, or you can ask to see these resources at any time by contacting the main office.